kassymart/ME405/README.md

 **IMU**

-We used a BNO055 IMU sensor to measure headings and maintain orientation of Romi
+We used a BNO055 IMU sensor to update calibrate coefficents of the IMU and measure headings, euler angles, angular velcity, and the yaw rate.

 **Bump Sensor**